Announcing Synchronous Mutations for Vendia Share

 Improvement

 To address these issues we are introducing new APIs that give you the ability to execute synchronous mutations.
 Using the new APIs, you will have a choice in whether to make a synchronous or asynchronous mutation.
-If you make a synchronous mutation, Vendia returns the result once the transaction has been committed and ledgered on the local node.
-The transaction is guaranteed to be eventually replicated to all the nodes in the Uni.
+If you make a synchronous mutation, you have the choice of four different consistency modes.
+Vendia returns the result to you at different points throughout the consensus phases depending on which of the four different consistency modes you choose.

 Example